adap/flower/doc/source/how-to-use-built-in-middleware-layers.rst

 3. Create the ``FlowerCallable`` with middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create your ``FlowerCallable`` and pass the middleware layers as a list to the ``middleware`` argument.
+Create your ``FlowerCallable`` and pass the middleware layers as a list to the ``layers`` argument.
 The order in which you provide the middleware layers matters:

 .. code-block:: python

     flower = fl.app.Flower(
         client_fn=client_fn,
-        middleware=[
+        layers=[
             example_middleware1,  # Middleware layer 1
             example_middleware2,  # Middleware layer 2
         ]